Lariicsa/portfolio/bajatechnologies/details.md

 ## How I helped

 After some time and Frontend development I could understand complete project as Backend as Frontend so now I can document detailed in project (setup, Databases, variables, functions, components, CSS, etc).
-Adding to this, I have enhanced frontend components and functions.
+Adding to this, I have enhanced frontend components, pages and other details.

+The complete underestanding of environment, stack and projects let me be supported by team members (project manager, testers, developers, CTO anddevops) to create high level documentation.